sin5678/inav_cn_wiki/Quick-setup-guide.md

 ## Accelerometer calibration
 A proper accelerometer calibration is madnatory if you plan to use GPS-assisted flight moedes (POSHOLD, RTH, WP).
 Please refer to [[Advanced accelerometer calibration|Advanced-accelerometer-calibration]] page for detailed explanation on how to calibrate the accelerometer properly.

+## Compass calibration
+Press "Calibrate Magnetometer" button.
+You have 30 seconds to hold the copter in the air and rotate it so that each side (front, back, left, right, top and bottom) points down towards the earth.
+However the algorithm is smart enough to calculate the proper calibration values even if you simply wave the copter in the air for 30 seconds after pressing "Calibrate Magnetometer" button.